GrinonBarrett/Taksidos/Core Rules/Creatures/Peludar {WiP}.md

 **Held Breath**: The peludar may hold its breath for an hour.

 **Breath Weapon**: The peludar may exhale a lengthy blast of flaming chemicals.
-This is a line 9 yards in length and is half a foot high and wide.
-Anything caught within the line suffers a Toxic attack.
-A creature which does not need to breathe is immune to this.
-It may do so once per encounter and an additional time between full rests.
+This is a line 12 yards in length and is half a foot high and wide.
+Anything caught within the line suffers a Fire attack.
+The critical hit inflicted by the attack is treated as a necrotic attack.
+It must rest before doing so.
 Alternatively, it may cause the breath weapon to take the form of a cone.
 Doing so reduces the length to one third of its usual length as it sweeps its head side to side.

+**Controlled Burst**: The peludar may loose a small blast using the same